-Injury to the median nerve at the elbow may cause symptoms to appear in the forearm, wrist and hand.
+Injury to the median nerve at the elbow may cause symptoms to appear in the forearm, wrist, and hand.
+Median nerve injuries are often caused by another acute injury which traps or tears the nerve, causing numbness in the forearm.
+Read more on the symptoms, causes, and treatment of this arm injury.

 Symptoms of a median nerve injury